 - You must be notified of the decision generally no later than 30 days after the plan gets the complaint.

-- If it relates to a plan’s refusal to make a fast coverage determination or redetermination and you haven’t purchased or received the drug, the plan must give you a decision no later than 24 hours after it gets the complaint.
+- If it relates to a plan’s refusal to make a fast coverage determination or redetermination and you haven’t purchased or gotten the drug, the plan must give you a decision no later than 24 hours after it gets the complaint.